gtgowtham22/Mean-and-Variance/README.md

-29.01.2026

-EX NO. 1
+# DATE :28.01.2026

-#  Mean and variance of a discrete  distribution
+# EX NO. 1: Mean and variance of a discrete  distribution

 # Aim :